 #3: Increase the Likelihood That the SEC Acts on a Whistleblower’s Tip

-Since August 2011, the SEC Office of the Whistleblower has received more than 33,300 whistleblower tips.
+Since August 2011, the SEC Office of the Whistleblower has received more than 52,200 whistleblower tips.
 The SEC has limited resources and can only investigate and pursue enforcement actions for a fraction of the tips received.
-According to the SEC Whistleblower Office’s 2019 Annual Report, the SEC is tracking approximately 1,000 matters in which a whistleblower’s tip has opened an inquiry or investigation.
-As revealed by the numbers (33,300 tips and 1,000 matters), most whistleblower tips fall to the wayside, and the SEC never takes action on them.
+According to the SEC Whistleblower Office’s 2020 Annual Report, the SEC is tracking approximately 1,100 matters in which a whistleblower’s tip has opened an inquiry or investigation.
+As revealed by the numbers, most whistleblower tips fall to the wayside, and the SEC never takes action on them.
 There are several ways that SEC whistleblower law firms can help whistleblowers increase the likelihood that the SEC will act on their tips.

 First, SEC whistleblower law firms can investigate a fraud scheme, identify the key violations, and prepare a persuasive Form TCR submission that will be more likely to cause the SEC to open an investigation or expand an existing investigation.
 These submissions are reviewed by the SEC’s Office of Market Intelligence staff who determine whether a Form TCR warrants further investigation.
 An experienced SEC whistleblower law firm can provide the SEC with a clear roadmap for a successful enforcement action, which will often entail applying SEC precedent established in prior enforcement actions.